About this quality standard

 Information about how NICE quality standards are developed is available from the NICE website.

-See quality standard advisory committees on the website for details of standing committee 4 members who advised on this quality standard.
-Information about the topic experts invited to join the standing members is available on the quality standard's webpage.
+See our webpage on quality standards advisory committees for details about our standing committees.
+Information about the topic experts invited to join the standing members is available on the webpage for this quality standard.

 NICE has produced a quality standard service improvement template to help providers make an initial assessment of their service compared with a selection of quality statements.
 This tool is updated monthly to include new quality standards.

-NICE produces guidance, standards and information on commissioning and providing high-quality healthcare, social care, and public health services.
-We have agreements to provide certain NICE services to Wales, Scotland and Northern Ireland.
-Decisions on how NICE guidance and other products apply in those countries are made by ministers in the Welsh government, Scottish government, and Northern Ireland Executive.
-NICE guidance or other products may include references to organisations or people responsible for commissioning or providing care that may be relevant only to England.
+NICE guidance and quality standards apply in England and Wales.
+Decisions on how they apply in Scotland and Northern Ireland are made by the Scottish government and Northern Ireland Executive.
+NICE quality standards may include references to organisations or people responsible for commissioning or providing care that may be relevant only to England.

-During the development of this quality standard, equality issues were considered and equality assessments are available.
+Equality issues were considered during development and equality assessments for this quality standard are available.
 Any specific issues identified during development of the quality statements are highlighted in each statement.

 Commissioners and providers should aim to achieve the quality standard in their local context, in light of their duties to have due regard to the need to eliminate unlawful discrimination, advance equality of opportunity and foster good relations.
 Nothing in this quality standard should be interpreted in a way that would be inconsistent with compliance with those duties.